shubhscoder/twitterAPI/README.md

     2. http://<machine_ip_address>:3000

 # API Endpoint Descriptions:
 <b>NOTE: All requests except for registration and login need to be sent alongwith an Authorization header containing a JWT token.
-Without this token, an unauthorized 401 status message will be received.</b>
+Without this token, an unauthorized 401 status message will be received.</b><br>

+<b>NOTE: Corner cases for each endpoint have been tested and shared in a separate Postman collection.
+Please contact the collaborators and repository owner for more information regarding the same.</b>

 ## User Registration:
 ### <b>POST: http://localhost:3000/register</b>